 Detective Davis Dunleavy gets saddled with first one murder, then another.
-With crime scenes as clean as a bottle of Clorox, and no apparent connections among any of the murder victims, he is at a loss for leads.
-The only connection he can find: they’re all taking place in locations that have something to do with the World’s Fair, and they’re all taking place in a manner consistent with Holmes’ modus operandi.
+With crime scenes as clean as a bottle of Clorox, and no apparent connections among any of the murder victims, she is at a loss for leads.
+The only connection she can find: they’re all taking place in locations that have something to do with the World’s Fair, and they’re all taking place in a manner consistent with Holmes’ modus operandi.
 The problem?
-Everyone around him thinks he’s crazy for even thinking so.
+Everyone around her thinks she’s crazy for even thinking so.

-Dunleavy struggles to get a break in the case until the killer decides to lend him a hand–just figuratively speaking–but with it comes a threat that could end Dunleavy’s flawless career.
-He must tread carefully to uncover the killer–because this killer has no problem continuing his spree for as long as it takes.
+Dunleavy struggles to get a break in the case until the killer decides to lend her a hand–just figuratively speaking–but with it comes a threat that could end Dunleavy’s near-flawless career.
+She must tread carefully to uncover the killer–because this killer has no problem continuing his spree for as long as it takes.